 Alex Chabot completed his undergraduate work at State University of New York at Albany with a major in English.
 He holds an M.A. in English Education from the University of Central Florida.
 Alex has been an educator since 2010, teaching English and Education in both Brevard Public Schools and Eastern Florida State College.
 His current research interests are based in the development and utilization of educational technologies.

-Nada Chehab is a student in the T&T program.
-Her research interests are in postcolonial studies, medical humanities, data visualization, ethics, and ideologies and science as part of the Digital Humanities track.
+Nada Chehab researches vaccine hesitancy and vaccine acceptance on social media.
+Her research interests are in public health ethics, medical ethics, medical humanities, and science and misinformation within the Digital Humanities track.
+Other research interests are data visualization, social epistemology, social media research, and social change.
 Nada graduated with a master’s in healthcare administration from the University of Central Florida in 2012.
-Her BS is in Medical Lab Technology from the American University of Beirut.
+Her BS is in Medical Lab Technology from the American University of Beirut..